unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 UP_UNIFI_DEFAULT_VERIFY_SSL |	unifi.defaults.verify_ssl |	`false`
 UP_UNIFI_DEFAULT_SITE_0 |	unifi.defaults.site.0 |	``["all"]`` specify more sites with _1, _2, etc.

+---
 :::important
-Whichever alternative you choose make sure that you do **not** include `:8443` on the url of the controller if you are using `unifios` (that is, a UDM-Pro, UDM, or Ckoudkey with modern firmware)
+Whichever alternative you choose make sure that you do **not** include `:8443` on the url of the controller if you are using `unifios`.
+That is, a UDM-Pro, UDM, or CkoudKey.
 :::

 You can configure a single controller by setting the `UP_UNIFI_DEFAULT` variables above, but you can also configure a single, or multiple controllers by setting the variables below.
 These, like most, are optional.